Skip to main content

 bellevue_41389526910.jpg

-The City recognizes that siting major, new infrastructure in a well-established city such as Bellevue is complex and will require tough decisions.
-A reliable power supply is important to Bellevue residents, businesses and stakeholders today and will be critical as we form our future.
-Puget Sound Energy (PSE) recently completed Energize Eastside, an electrical facilities project to site and build approximately 18 miles of new 230-kilovolt transmission line from Redmond to Renton, through Bellevue.
+Siting major, new infrastructure in a well-established city like Bellevue is complex and requires impactful decision-making.
+The city recognizes this fact and understands that reliable power supply is important to Bellevue residents, businesses and stakeholders today and will be critical as we plan for the future.

-2018 Franchise Agreement and related Memoranda of Understanding
+Franchise Agreement and Related Memoranda of Understanding

 • PSE Electric Franchise Ordinance No. 6424